 May all living beings everywhere, on all planes of existence, known and unknown, be happy, be peaceful, be free from suffering.

-Steven Smith is a guiding teacher of the Insight Meditation Society, the Kyaswa Retreat Center in Burma, Vipassana Hawai’i, and founder of the MettaDana health and education project in Burma.
-As an advisor for the Center for Contemplative Mind in Society, he develops and teaches meditation programs to national environmental leaders, business executives, lawyers, and philanthropists.
+Steven Smith has been a guiding teacher of the Insight Meditation Society, the Kyaswa Retreat Center in Burma, Vipassana Hawai'i, and founder of the MettaDana health and education project in Burma.
+As an advisor for the Center for Contemplative Mind in Society, he developed and taught meditation programs to national environmental leaders, business executives, lawyers, and philanthropists.